Get your Pumpkins Ready! It’s Almost Time to Start Carving Pumpkins!

 Halloween is one of the favorite holidays at our house.
-We have always gone overboard on decorations (on the scary side), we have loud spooky music playing, and always give out lots of candy.
+We have always gone overboard with scary decorations.
+We have loud spooky music playing and always give out lots of candy.
 But the thing I like the best is carving a pumpkin!
-I’m not the best at it, but over time I have been getting better at perfecting the craft.
-And the one thing I have learned is this super-easy way to carve an awesome looking pumpkin.
-And I’m here to share that secret with you!
+I am not the best at it however, over time, I have been getting better at perfecting the craft.
+And the one thing I have learned is this super-easy way to carve an awesome-looking pumpkin.
+And I’m here to share the easiest way to carve a perfect pumpkin with you!

 Pumpkin Carving Tutorial

-Follow these steps for the easiest and best way to carve a great pumpkin design.
-You can make it as simple a design as you want, or something more complicated.
+Follow these steps for the easiest way to carve a perfect pumpkin every time!
+You can make the design as simple as you want or make it something more complicated.
 Let’s get started!

 - A simple coloring sheet of the design you want off the internet

 The first thing you need to do is pick the design.
-It is crucial to do this first because this will help you with the pumpkin selection later.
+If you select your design first, it will help you with the pumpkin selection later.

 Once you have an idea of what you want, google it.
-If you’re looking for a Halloween Theme you can find black and white pictures or coloring pages.
+If you are looking for a Halloween theme, you can find black and white pictures or coloring pages.
 I suggest you look for something like “pumpkin carving templates” as a starting point.
 It will help the creative juices to start flowing.

 It is key.
 You need to find a picture of what you want to use.